marieihlefrogner/league-helper/README.md

 ## Features

-- [x] Open u.gg page for your champion in ARAM
+- [x] Automatically open u.gg page for your champion in ARAM
-- [x] Open u.gg page for locked in champion in CLASSIC
+- [x] Automatically open u.gg page for locked in champion in CLASSIC